test-compiler/MetaMut/data/bugs.md

 # Reported Bugs

-** We use compiler explore link for quick verification, it's anonymous and won't expose authors **
+** We use compiler explorer link for quick verification, it's anonymous and won't expose authors **

+If certain bugs are not replicable on CompilerExplorer using either the trunk or older versions, this likely means they have been resolved in the latest GCC/Clang versions or corresponding patchs have been backported to older versions.

 ## clang
 * Crash, https://gcc.godbolt.org/z/W984TqE56